Resource Discovery

 Automatic Scans

 Guardian Pro runs discovery scans automatically on a scheduled basis.
-The scan frequency depends on your subscription tier and configuration:
+The scan frequency depends on your subscription plan and configuration:

 - Scheduled scans run at configured intervals to keep your resource registry current